Explicit Kronecker-Weyl theorems and applications to prime number races: Introduction

+\begin{rmq} \begin{itemize} \item[i)] Using the unconditional explicit formula from \cite[Corollary 3.10]{FiJo}, we could provide a similar statement for the existence of the above logarithmic density, under a suitable hypothesis of non-vanishing coefficient as above and without assuming the Riemann Hypothesis for $\zeta_L$.

+\item[ii)] Because of the special properties of Artin $L$-functions with respect to induction of characters, one could state a linear independence hypothesis about the set of zeros of Artin $L$-functions attached to irreducible complex characters of $G^+$ instead, where $G^+$ is the Galois group of the Galois closure of $L$ over $\Q$.
+That this is a more natural set of zeros to consider was noted by the author, and used for the first time in \cite{FiJo}. \end{itemize} \end{rmq}

+In Section \ref{Noncrit}, we give general criteria for the positivity of those asymptotic densities (Propositions \ref{PosDisc} and \ref{PosCont}), with inclusiveness of prime number races over function fields in mind.
+In particular, as long as the main terms in explicit formulas for the prime counting functions satisfy certain inequalities for at least one value of $n$, then the corresponding prime counting functions do so for a positive proportion of $n$ (a $\liminf$ in general).\\

+Then in Section \ref{Mom1} we study the first two moments of the limiting distributions appearing in the discrete case, as those can be used, for example with Chebyshev's inequality, to study the asymptotic density considered in prime number races over function fields.
+In Section \ref{Momente}, we do the same in the infinite-dimensional continuous case and we also give a description of the limiting distribution under a weak linear independence assumption (Theorem \ref{L2}).\\

-The second part of the paper is devoted to applications.
-First, we give criteria for the positivity of asymptotic densities of certain sets defined by strict inequalities (Propositions \ref{PosDisc} and \ref{PosCont}), with inclusiveness of prime number races over function fields in mind.
-We then apply the general results of the first section to the concrete problem of studying prime divisor races in geometric Galois extensions of function fields (in one variable) over finite fields.
-In particular, we are able to study an example of prime divisor race in which the usual linear independence hypothesis fails to hold.
-In the last section of the paper, we discuss the first two moments of the random variables involved in those kinds of races.\\
+Finally, in Section \ref{2} we apply those general results to the concrete problem of studying prime divisor races in geometric Galois extensions of function fields (in one variable) over finite fields.
+In particular, we are able to study an example of prime divisor race in which the usual linear independence hypothesis fails to hold.\\

 It seems a reference to a proof of the discrete version of the Kronecker-Weyl theorem is hard to find in a published form so we provide a proof in an appendix.
 We borrowed the proof to P. Humphries' Masters thesis \cite{Hum}.
 For a proof of the general continuous version, see \cite[Theorem 4.2]{Dev}.\\